 We also had many plans for cleverer operating system functionality such as native interfaces to networks (Tymnet was emerging) and copy on write functions.
 Extant OS architectures required that such function be integrated with the privileged code, but that privileged code was already top heavy.
 Multics had proven many other grand schemes that seemed critical to a good system.

 We conceived that elements of the hardware, such as pages, units of processor time and I/O devices, could be named by capabilities and the details of their allocation removed from the privileged code.
-Dale Jordan wrote a paper that described a fairly detailed architecture.
-It did not match many details of current Keykos but did convey the perspective that I have presented here.
+Dale Jordan wrote a paper that describes a fairly detailed architecture.
+It departs in many details from current Keykos but does convey the perspective that I present here.

 About that time the 940 had become profitable and we were free to pursue the Digital Equipment PDP-10 system that had a powerful classic timesharing system from the MIT school of design.
 It lacked many features of the 940 but did alleviate the severe size and speed constraints of the 940.
 It had a whole 256K of 36 bit words!
 Some of those machines are running still today (~2000) after a few technology translations.
 The kernel of that system was not limited by addressing constraints and we plugged in some of our favorite features despite the size of the privileged code.

-I went off and spent more time on Tymnet, Bill Weiher took to modifying the PDP-10 kernel, with which he was already familiar, and Dale Jordan began to develop Magnum, a data base system for the PDP-10.
+I went off and spent more time on Tymnet, Bill Weiher took to enhancing the PDP-10 kernel, with which he was already familiar, and Dale Jordan began to develop Magnum, a data base system for the PDP-10.
 The capability plans were put on hold.